CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 For FHIR, we currently use an `IParser` instance to parse and read some metadata.
 By default, the IParser performs some validation and raises warnings or errors (depending on how its configured).
 We need to investigate how the instance is currently configured and ensure it is performing validation.
 Ideally this configuration will be universal or binary (validation on/off vs different types) for all senders.

-This step will be a no-op for HL7.

-#### Pre transform
-Before we apply sender transforms and enrichment, we need to ensure that bundles contain sane data for its origin.
-We should also ensure any prerequisites (e.g. field, value, format) for transform/enrichment is satisfied.
-Further validation is still necessary as the assembled bundle may still be missing data that will be added.
+For HL7 V2, we will use the HAPI library as it is currently being used in the Covid pipeline

 #### Post transform
-Will occur during the convert function, after receiving and debatch, and before the convert step.
+Will occur after transformation so that we can massage the data to meet any IG that may be requested.
 We again need to ensure that all necessary data exists and is sane.
 This will happen for both HL7 and FHIR data.
 One final validation will be needed (per receiver) after applying receiver transforms and enrichment.